 It is important that regulation and the reasons for it are clear.
-This requires those managing a CIS to think through who should be contributing and accessing information.
+This requires those managing a collaborative information management system to think through who should be contributing and accessing information.
 These considerations should also address meta-data associated with each unit of data.
 Different barriers in relation to access and equity emerge, especially considering the range of potential public and private partners, with malleable relationships that do not share interests or codes of ethics.
-Regulating contributions and access to a CIS should take into consideration equality, including non-discrimination, diversity, neutrality, inclusiveness.
+Regulating contributions and access to a collaborative information management system should take into consideration equality, including non-discrimination, diversity, neutrality, inclusiveness.
 How these issues are managed will affect the shape of vulnerability and justice.

-A recent report by the Overseas Development Institute identifies a range of factors that make more inclusive approaches to disaster risk management necessary and worthwhile:
+Furthermore, a report by the Overseas Development Institute (Twigg 2004) identifies a range of factors that make more inclusive approaches to disaster risk management necessary and worthwhile: